 - Massachusetts (2016)

 - Nevada (2016)

-- Vermont (2018) - allows marijuana possession and growing; recreational sales not yet allowed as of June 2019
+- Vermont (2018) - allows marijuana possession, growing and consumption; retail sales approved but not yet active pending subsequent legislation

 - Michigan (2018)

 - Illinois (2019) - recreational sales began Jan.
 1, 2020

 - Arizona (2020)

 It is important to note that the federal government still considers cannabis an illegal drug and the distribution and sale of marijuana is a serious crime.
 Under the federal Controlled Substances Act (CSA), marijuana is still considered a Schedule 1 drug, like cocaine and heroin.
 Cultivation and distribution of marijuana are felonies; possession for personal use is a misdemeanor; possession of “paraphernalia” is also illegal.
 Cultivating 100 plants or more carries a mandatory minimum sentence of five years according to federal statutes.